stamparm/maltrail/sensor/docs/ROADMAP.md

 | Operational surface | `-T` config test, capability-based privileges (no root), hardened systemd unit, SIGHUP reload, Prometheus endpoint, 1 s trail-refresh pickup |
 | Upstream bugs found and fixed | 9, including silently-stale trails and a self-stopping sensor |

-**Not yet true:** `meta.sqlite` is not written and multi-worker behaviour has never been parity-tested (Gate 2).
-Gate 1 is complete: CI runs the whole gate on every push and pull request, and every item below has a regression test in the suite.
+**Status:** Gates 1-4 are complete.
+CI runs the whole gate on every push and pull request, every item below has a regression test in the suite, and `meta.sqlite` — the last feature gap — is written and differentially parity-tested against `core/meta.py`.
+What remains is Gate 5, the cutover itself.

 ---